Jellybaby34/Dark-Souls-3-PvP-Watchdog/README.md

 This tool identifies cheaters and attempts to mitigate the damage which they can do through multiple methods.

  * It will detect stat and soul level anomalies of other players, allowing your to remove the offender.
+ * It will detect players that auto-revive upon being killed
  * It will prevent dangerous effects such as curse from being applied to you during PvP.
  * It will mitigate and patch a wide range of exploits including multiple crashes.
  * This will block people dropping and giving you gestures or impossible weapons which you can't drop if picked up.